Back

 Obesity is another chronic condition widely regarded as highly reversible.
 Yet millions of Americans struggle to lose enough weight to reach this milestone.
 And even fewer are able to shed the weight and keep it off for an extended period.

-Many studies have examined connected devices and smartphone apps as a potential tool to help more people achieve obesity remission.
+Many studies have examined connected devices and smartphone apps as a potential tool to aid in reversing chronic conditions like obesity.
 One such study found that participants who used passive technology to track progress, such as e-scales and wearable fitness trackers, had higher engagement in their weight loss journey and achieved better results.

 But even when this technology was used and reversal was achieved, the results were short-lived.
 Many regained the weight within a year.